Back-to-back film production: Rationale

 Therefore, if a film does well at the box office and appears to have established a winning formula with a particular cast, crew and storyline, one way to minimize these transaction costs on sequels is to reassemble as much of the team as soon as possible (before anyone dies, retires, or commits to other possible scheduling conflicts) and sign them to a single production that will be edited, released, and promoted as multiple films.

 Filming back-to-back also minimizes the problem of actors visibly aging between sequels which do not have significant time gaps written in between them.
-James Cameron referred to this problem as the "Stranger Things effect"—where characters who are supposed to be in high school are played by actors who appear to be a decade older—in order to explain why he filmed the second, third, and part of the fourth sequels to Avatar back to back.
+James Cameron referred to this problem as the "Stranger Things effect"—where characters who are supposed to be in high school are played by actors who are a decade older—in order to explain why he filmed the second, third, and part of the fourth films of the Avatar series back to back.

 The pioneer of modern back-to-back filmmaking was producer Alexander Salkind, who decided during the filming of The Three Musketeers (1973) to split the project in two; the second film was released as The Four Musketeers (1974).
 The cast was quite unhappy to be informed after the fact they had been working on two films, not one.
 As a result, the Screen Actors Guild introduced the "Salkind clause," which specifies that actors will be paid for each film they make.
 Salkind and his son Ilya went on to produce Superman and Superman II back to back.